detective-owl/Marshal-Bot/README.md

 ### THINGS TO DO OR ISSUES:
 1. How to integrate the NRF24L01 for a secondary wireless display.
+If a reliable communication and not erratic.

 ### NOTE:
 1. Left Top and Right top refers to the servo facing the actual plane not the one connecting to the other servo.